 Population is a way of classifying stars on the basis of several properties, including location in the host galaxy, type of orbit, and heavy element content or metallicity; it was introduced by Walter Baade in 1943.
 In Baade's scheme there are two main population types: Population I and Population II.
+In reality, there is continuous gradation of stars from one type to the other.
 A more refined system, based on modern knowledge, sees our Galaxy and others made of four stellar populations: thin disk, thick disk, stellar halo, and bulge.

 The thin disk population is confined to within about 1,000 light-years of the galactic plane and includes the Sun and 96 percent of its neighbors.
 Thin disk stars are metal rich, vary in age from newborn to 10 billion years, and revolve around the Galaxy fast in fairly circular orbits.